 the Community Foundation for the people of Kirklees.

-Over the past few months it has become increasingly clear that the Covid-19 pandemic has had a disproportionate impact on Black and Minority Ethnic (BAME) communities.
+Over the past few months it has become increasingly clear that the Covid-19 pandemic has had a disproportionate impact on communities experiencing racial inequity.

 The National Emergencies Trust (NET) and UK Community Foundations, as a grant distribution partner, have recently come under scrutiny regarding how this issue is being handled through the NET Emergency Coronavirus Appeal.
-It has been highlighted that extra efforts must be made to ensure enough funding and resources are going to the BAME voluntary sector and communities, so those worst affected are getting all the help they need.
+It has been highlighted that extra efforts must be made to ensure enough funding and resources are going to the voluntary sector and communities experiencing racial inequity, so those worst affected are getting all the help they need.

 As a Community Foundation and a local funder, we recognise that we hold a position of responsibility within Kirklees to ensure that this happens.
 As a grant maker dedicated to funding community organisations engaged in improving local lives, we are committed to supporting all parts of our communities fairly and equally.